cdktf/cdktf-provider-upcloud/docs/kubernetesCluster.python.md

 Set default storage encryption strategy for all nodes in the cluster.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.21.0/docs/resources/kubernetes_cluster#storage_encryption KubernetesCluster#storage_encryption}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.0/docs/resources/kubernetes_cluster#storage_encryption KubernetesCluster#storage_encryption}

+---

+##### `upgrade_strategy_type`<sup>Optional</sup> <a name="upgrade_strategy_type" id="@cdktf/provider-upcloud.kubernetesCluster.KubernetesCluster.Initializer.parameter.upgradeStrategyType"></a>

+- *Type:* str

+The upgrade strategy to use when changing the cluster `version`.

+If not set, `manual` strategy will be used by default.
+When using `manual` strategy, you must replace the existing node-groups to update them.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.0/docs/resources/kubernetes_cluster#upgrade_strategy_type KubernetesCluster#upgrade_strategy_type}

 ---